-2.63 The form and complexity of an industry for gas production and utilization means that the resulting gas market is unlikely to conform to economic efficiency if left to its own devices.
+- 2.62 The form and complexity of an industry for gas production and utilization means that the resulting gas market is unlikely to conform to economic efficiency if left to its own devices.
 For example, where there are changes in gas ownership any prevailing monopoly conditions are likely to lead to distortions in price negotiations unless there is some intervention to counteract large differences in bargaining power.
-In the overall chain between producer and ultimate customer whether direct gas or through power, the prospect of capturing resource rents could mean counter-productive arguments between the various participants at the expense of the success of the overall chain.
+In the overall chain between producer and ultimate customer whether direct gas or through power, the prospect of capturing resource rents could mean counterproductive arguments between the various participants at the expense of the success of the overall chain.
 One broken link in the chain means the whole system does not work.
-Under these circumstances (and others like it where there is no unencumbered market) some form of regulation is generally required.
-The issue of Gas and Power should be dealt with together, as even successful examples, such as Mexico, where power and gas distribution regulations have brought a huge influx of investment, the upstream supply was not fully addressed and the expansion of gas supply is suffering as a result.
-Besides the questions of regulatory intervention in any gas and power pricing system itself, there are many questions about the form of the institutional aspects; e.g.:

-- Setting up the independent regulatory body for the gas and power, generation, transmission, distribution sectors (composition, appointment/dismissal of commissioners arranged, single versus multi-utility function, etc) - Role, jurisdiction and powers of the regulatory body - Appeals process - Establishing the regulatory body in law.

-2.64 The principal aspects of the regime that the regulator would be concerned with need to be spelt out in any concessions or licenses for the companies involved.
+Under these circumstances (and others like it where there is no unencumbered market), some form of regulation is generally required.
+The issue of gas and power should be dealt with together, as even successful examples, such as Mexico, where power and gas distribution regulations have brought a huge influx of investment, the upstream supply was not fully addressed and the expansion of gas supply is suffering as a result.
+Besides the questions of regulatory intervention in any gas and power pricing system itself, there are many questions about the form of the institutional aspects; for example: - Setting up the independent regulatory body for the gas and power, generation, transmission, distribution sectors (composition, appointment/dismissal of commissioners arranged, single versus multiutility function, and so forth - Role, jurisdiction, and powers of the regulatory body - Appeals process - Establishing the regulatory body in law - 2.63 The principal aspects of the regime that the regulator would be concerned with need to be spelled out in any concessions or licenses for the companies involved.